Umicore - Transparency notification by Bank of America Corporation

 Transparency notification by Bank of America Corporation

-In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by Bank of America Corporation that it has crossed the legal threshold of 3% for the direct voting rights and equivalent financial instruments upwards on 18 November 2025.
+In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by Bank of America Corporation that its subsidiary Merrill Lynch International has crossed the legal threshold of 3% for the direct voting rights and equivalent financial instruments downwards on 20 November 2025.

 |Date on which the threshold was crossed